Solihin G. P.: Later career

-After his gubernatorial career, Solihin briefly retired into a rural agricultural estate, until he was appointed as Presidential Secretary for Development Operations Control in 1977.
+After his gubernatorial career, Solihin briefly retired into a rural agricultural estate, until he was appointed Presidential Secretary for Development Operations Control in 1977.
 He served in this capacity until 1993, and then joined the Supreme Advisory Council and became a president commissioner at a joint venture firm between two state-owned companies.
 He joined PDI-P shortly after the fall of Suharto, and became a member of the People's Consultative Assembly (MPR) as a regional delegate, but left PDI-P due to disagreements regarding amendments to the Constitution of Indonesia.
 As a MPR member, he also opposed the formation of a special commission to audit the personal wealth of government officials, claiming that the body would be ineffective and a waste of funds.
 The commission itself reported Solihin to the police due to his refusal to submit an assessment of his personal assets.
 Between 2000 and 2004, Solihin also campaigned against a normalization project of the Ci Tanduy river bank, along with later minister Susi Pudjiastuti.

 Solihin continued to receive visits from high-profile politicians after his retirement, including Susilo Bambang Yudhoyono and Joko Widodo prior to their presidential campaigns in 2004 and 2014.
 Solihin openly endorsed Widodo's successful runs as president in both the 2014 and 2019 elections, and was an advisor to Widodo's campaign team in 2019.
+For the 2024 presidential election, he was part of Ganjar Pranowo's campaign team.
 Solihin suffered from a light stroke in 2017 and was hospitalized, with Widodo visiting him.
 Widodo paid him another visit in 2018.
 Solihin was further infected with COVID-19 in 2021, and a hoax spread on social media reporting his death.

+Death

+Solihin died on 5 March 2024 while receiving treatment at the Advent Hospital in Bandung due to lung and kidney diseases.
+He was 97.
+Solihin had been under care in the hospital for 15 days at the time of his death.
+He was buried in a military ceremony on the same day at the Cikutra Heroes' Cemetery in Bandung, after being laid in state at the headquarters of Kodam III/Siliwangi in Bandung.
+Solihin was survived by his wife Maryam Harmaen and four children.